BlueberryMC/Blueberry/CONTRIBUTING.md

 4. Run `./blueberry rebuild` (or `./blueberry rb`) in the main directory to convert commits into patches.
 5. PR the generated patch file(s) back to this repository.

+(To reset everything, simply run: `./scripts/applyPatches.sh`)

 > ❗ Please note that if you have some specific implementation detail you'd like to document, you should do so in the patch message or in comments.

 ## Modifying patches

 You can modify patches in some ways, they are complicated though.

 Editing the patch files by hand should be avoided, as they will most likely cause problems.
-(Greatest care should be taken if you do so, and make sure the patches applies without ANY problems.)
+(Great care should be taken if you do so, and make sure the patches applies without ANY problems.)

 ### Method 1
 This method works by temporarily resetting your `HEAD` to the desired commit to edit it using `git rebase`.